coyotespike/solana-starter-apps/coinMinter/README.md

 Next, it uses Metaplex to create metadata for this token!
 Miraculously, it works!

+And we can use Metaplex-specific functions to make creating and updating NFTs even easier.

 ## TimCoin assets created
 image uri: https://arweave.net/qQqPU8e7yJEfCWftJ1w5PHJiTz29uQXIrF-fsMEij7g